 Companion planting helps: calendula planted near vegetables attracts pollinators and deters some pests, giving your medicinal herb garden double duty in a survival garden.

-Your emergency herbal medicine kit should work alongside — not replace — your conventional supplies.
+Complete layered herbal first aid kit laid out for inspectionYour emergency herbal medicine kit should work alongside — not replace — your conventional supplies.
 For guidance on the conventional side, see our checklist for building a comprehensive first aid kit.

-- 2 salves: calendula and lavender (in small tins)
+- 2 salves in small tins: calendula and lavender

 - One-page laminated reference card with herb uses, dosages, and contraindications

-Tier 2: Full home kit
+Tier 2: Full Home Kit

 This stays at your primary shelter and supports extended scenarios: